boboxx/ioSenderTouch/readme.md

-# ioSender Touch - a gcode sender based on Terjeio ioSender for grblHAL [ioSender](https://github.com/terjeio/ioSender)
+# ioSender Touch - a gcode sender based on Terjeio ioSender  [ioSender](https://github.com/terjeio/ioSender) for grblHAL

-Goal was to create a touch monitor friendly application that will not require a mouse or keyboard to use.
+Goal was to create a touch monitor friendly application that will run on a cheap mini PC,  that will not require a mouse or keyboard to use.
 <br><br>
 ---